Image by Malachi Witt from Pixabay

 Lead by Example

-If you want social selling to work for your business, you need to define it to your team clearly.
+If you want social selling to work for your business, you must clearly define it to your team.
 They need to know social selling trends and how they will affect business.

 You should give your team members some tips to help them get started.
 Share examples and results of your own social posts with the people you want to encourage.
+This can be done with the assistance of reflection models that offer a bridge between your past experience and future progress.
 For instance, you should show them a good example of your social post that got a lot of exposure, likes, shares, and comments.

 Finally, make sure to give your team members opportunities to reiterate the power of social selling to each other.
 Celebrate small wins and give credit where credit is due.